tomasr8/SR-Code/README.md

 - [Misc](#misc)

 ## What is this?
-This project is not trying to be a serious contender to a QR code.
-It is just a hobby project that I work on in my free time that I wanted to make available for others.
+This project is a library and a CLI tool written in Python with OpenCV for generating and decoding a custom matrix barcode similar to a QR code.
+This project is not trying to be a serious contender to a QR code - it is just a hobby project that I work on in my free time that I wanted to make available for others.
 I tried to keep the code simple and clear so that people not well versed in computer vision (me included) can experiment with it and learn from.

 SR is a tongue-in-cheek acronym for `Sufficient Response`, since QR stands for `Quick Response` (at least that's what Wikipedia tells me).